vishnuhd/microservices-kafka-operator/HOW-TO-RUN.md

 ## Create the Kafka Cluster and a Topic

 The CRDs for Kafka cluster and a topic have been included in this repo.
-To apply them :
+To apply them change to the directory `docker` and run :
 ```
 kubectl apply -f kafka.yaml
 kubectl apply -f topic.yaml
 ```
 Check if your Kafka pods are running by `kubectl get pods` command.

 ## Test the cluster

-Commands to test the cluster :
+Once all the required pods are up, commands to test the cluster are :

 Produce some message :
 ```